CSULB Biotechnology Club

 Manuel Marroquin

-Manuel Marroquin is a current NIH BUILD Fellow and research assistant at CSULB, studying Nutrition and Dietetics with a focus on public health.
+Manuel Marroquin is currently working as a nutrition support leader at City of Hope.
+He is a former NIH BUILD Fellow and research assistant at CSULB, who studies Nutrition and Dietetics with a focus on public health.
 He is passionate about community nutrition, food justice, and culturally responsive health education.

 Manny has led community-based nutrition programs through the Latino Center’s Harvesting Healthy Habits initiative and has presented his work at national conferences including ABRCMS, FNCE, and HACU.
 He also serves as a CANDAC Student Liaison and was named a HACU Leader-in-Residence for 2024–25.